jcmartins/proposal/design/7-sensu-metric-format.md

 ## Abstract

 The Sensu Metric Format is a data structure for defining one or more metric points.
-Each metric point represents a measurement, with a name, tag set, field set, and timestamp.
+Each metric point has a name, tags, value, and timestamp.
 This format is used when transporting metrics within Sensu Events ("Metrics": []).
 Interoperability with metric tools is achieved through format translation, on ingress at the Sensu Agent, and on egress at the Sensu Backend.
-This format was inspired by the InfluxDB line protocol.

 ## Background